 Always Wear a Helmet

 Whether practising, soloing, or playing a game, you should always wear a helmet appropriately designed for your chosen sport.
-Faceguards must be designed to withstand impact that could injure your nose, eyes or teeth.
-If you are playing a contact sport, do not skip the helmet, even if you are wearing a mouth guard.
+Faceguards must be designed to withstand the impact that could injure your nose, eyes, or teeth.
+If you are playing a contact sport, do not skip the helmet, even if you are wearing a mouthguard.

 A Mouth Guard Could Save your Smile